Visibility Modifiers

 Package Visibility

-Move 2024 introduces the package visibility modifier.
-A function with package visibility can be called from any module within the same package.
-It can't be called from other packages.
+A function with package visibility can be called from any module within the same package, but not from modules in other packages.
+In other words, it is internal to the package.

 module book::package_visibility;